 Poetry. "'Apostrophe', the title poem (here missing or inexistent) becomes by its literal absence the sign of the invisible dimension Elizabeth Robinson conjures in the meticulously wrought poetry that follows.
 Grace is invoked (by way of an epigraph from Susannah Lessard) as a kind of muse.
 One senses a radical passivity, a silence unnamed, an absolute opening to the unexpected which grace informs in this work.
 The reader must approach in this same spirit, for one stands in the place of an (absent) other"—Beverly Dahlen.

-Author City: Boulder, CO USA
+Author City: PINOLE, CA USA